mojaloop/contrib-pos-demo/POS/README.md

 - Response will be sent back to POS driver through Mojaloop in OPEN API.
 It will be converted to ISO(POS) and will send the response to POS.
 - Notification will be sent to Payer and Payee from respective FSP’s

+### Prerequisite software stack

+- Android Studio
+- Eclipse
+- MYSQL server
+- Tomcat server

+## Mojaloop Integration

+The POS Driving solution mainly comprises of an Android Application and a Webservice.
+Through the POS device payer information such as mobile number or account number and amount is obtained.
+This information is then sent to the Webservice which processes to ISO8583 JSON message.
+In the first stage, the Application retrieves serial number of the POS and sends it to the webservice in JSON format.
+The webservice then checks its database to see if such a device has been registered or not.
+If it has a matching entry, then, it would send back related information to the Android application in JSON format.
+The database contains entries serial number, merchant id, terminal id etc. So, when a certain device tries to access the webservice, it must go through a check to see if the device is valid or not.
+In case the device has already been registered, then it is permitted to access the webservice.
+The webservice would then respond by sending back its Merchant ID and Terminal ID to the android application.
+And in case the device is not registered, it will be denied the access.
+The ISO8583 message is then sent to Mojaloop.
+This message is mapped by POS Endpoint to Open API format.
+The OTP endpoint is implemented to generate random OTP.
+The Payer FSP will authorize the transaction with dynamic OTP (or QR Code) which is sent through the POS device, as entered by the customer.
+Response will be sent back to POS driver through Mojaloop in Open API and converted to ISO format at the POS Endpoint.
+Notification will be sent to Payer and Payee from respective FSP’s.